-This course is designed to provide college bound students with the tools and the terminology needed to dissect and understand the structure of the English language.
-Covered will be: parts of speech, parts of a sentence, phrases, clauses, agreement, pronoun usage, and verb usage, correct use of modifiers, common usage problems and mechanics.
+This course is designed to provide college-bound students with the tools and the terminology needed to dissect and understand the structure of the English language.
+The material covered will include parts of speech, parts of a sentence, phrases, clauses, agreement, pronoun usage, verb usage, correct use of modifiers, common usage problems, and mechanics.